Volt2608/Volt2608/README.md

 > *“What we have to learn to do, we learn by doing.”*
 > — Aristotle

-> From finding structure in messy data → understanding what matters → seeing how data is made up.

 ---

 ## 💻 Languages & Tools